 $\P 4$ · Since human language can represent problem solving fully, we can resolve problems theoretically.
 Other species resolve the problems they face when they face them by using strategies either hardwired by evolution or learned by experience.
 In our language, we can meditate and plan about future possible problems, or we can consider past problem resolutions.
 That is, we can resolve problems inside our brain, which is more secure and cheaper than resolving them in real time when facing them.
 We can even discuss how to resolve those problems with some conspecifics.
 Thus our problem solving is shareable.
 And, in addition to learning by experience, we can also learn how to resolve problems by instruction.
-This last possibility is uniquely human and it is only possible because of language, and particularly because human language can represent problem solving is cumulative, so we do not have to reinvent the wheel, as all other species are bound to do.
+This last possibility is uniquely human and it is only possible because of language, and particularly because human language can represent problem solving completely.
+In other words, because of our language, our problem solving is cumulative, so we do not have to reinvent the wheel, as all other species are bound to do.
+In summary, under the law of Post, resolved by anyone once is resolved for everyone forever after.